jelena-tica/TIGER/README.md

 	make

 This will build samtools and bamgrepreads.
-Afterwards TIGER should be ready to go.
-You best the script with its full pathname, e.g.
+Afterwards TIGER should be ready to run.
+You best execute the script with its full pathname, e.g.

 	/path/to/installation/TIGER/TIGER_v1.sh